cmsis-svd/cmsis-svd/README.md

 repository of CMSIS SVDs.
 The SVDs in this repository have been previously aggregated as part of the Eclipse
 [Embedded Systems Register View](http://embsysregview.sourceforge.net/) plugin.
-This repo builds on the shoulders of the devlopers of EmbSysRegView and seeks to provide a repository of SVDs that is more accessible to a greater number of other projects.
+This repo builds on the shoulders of the developers of EmbSysRegView and seeks to provide a repository of SVDs that is more accessible to a greater number of other projects.